bcgov/sso-keycloak-backstage/CSS-App-My-Teams.md

 ### I've created a team, now what?

-You're an **admin**: When you create a Team, you are automatically assigned and Admin role.
+You're an **admin**: When you create a Team, you are automatically assigned an Admin role.
 As an Admin, your permissions let you manage both Integrations and Teams.

 You can add other _**team members**_: You can add others to your team with either the Admin role or Member role.
 The key difference is that Admins can manage teams and Members cannot.